joeyvmason/joeyvmason.github.io/_posts/2016-11-02-the-front-end-deserves-its-own-repository.md

 ### Microservices

 One of the most popular trends in software development right now is microservices.
 The idea is that you should break up your monolithic application into smaller, more manageable loosely-coupled applications with very specific responsibilities.
-It's very difficult to accomplish this if your frontend code is tightly coupled with your backend code.
-By breaking up your frontend and backend into their own projects, you are cleanly separating responsibilities, which ultimately makes development easier.
-Furthermore, splitting out your frontend into its own repository will make it much simpler to break out your backend into as many microservices as necessary.
+It's very difficult to accomplish this if your front-end code is tightly coupled with your back-end code.
+By breaking up your front-end and back-end into their own projects, you are cleanly separating responsibilities, which ultimately makes development easier.
+Furthermore, splitting out your front-end into its own repository will make it much simpler to break out your back-end into as many microservices as necessary.

 ### Better Hosting Options

-If you're able to condense your entire frontend into a collection of static files and not rely on any server-side HTML rendering (e.g. JSP), your hosting options really open up.
+If you're able to condense your entire front-end into a collection of static files and not rely on any server-side HTML rendering (e.g. JSP), your hosting options really open up.
-For example, you can host your entire frontend on a CDN.
+For example, you can host your entire front-end on a CDN.
 This will make scaling much easier and cheaper because you will no longer need to worry about your servers handling requests for static resources or rendering HTML.

-### Working with Frontend Developers
+### Working with Front-end Developers

-In a traditional monolithic application, even frontend developers who never work on backend code will need to set up a local database, install server dependencies and run the server locally.
+In a traditional monolithic application, even front-end developers who never work on back-end code will need to set up a local database, install server dependencies and run the server locally.
 But what if they're not familiar with, say, how to configure Tomcat?
-Or what if the developer you hired is just a freelancer and you don't want him or her to have access to your backend code?
+Or what if the developer you hired is just a freelancer and you don't want him or her to have access to your back-end code?
 Maybe this is a pain point or maybe it isn't, but regardless, it's still wasted time for them to have to set up and maintain the entire application locally.

-If you split your frontend into its own repository, you can configure it to point to a remote staging API server, rather than a local server and use a tool like
+If you split your front-end into its own repository, you can configure it to point to a remote staging API server, rather than a local server and use a tool like
 [local-web-server](https://www.npmjs.com/package/local-web-server) to serve up the static files, just as a CDN would.

 ### Conclusion

-The benefits of splitting up your frontend and backend into their own repositories clearly outweigh the cons.
+The benefits of splitting up your front-end and back-end into their own repositories clearly outweigh the cons.
 This is especially true for large, high-traffic applications with many contributing developers.
 And while this strategy may be met with some skepticism from you peers, it is quickly becoming the standard way to develop modern JavaScript-driven web applications.